jersey-griggs/jersey.griggs.github.io/_posts/2018-09-28-3-secrets-to-beginner-meditation.md

 title:  "3 Secrets to Beginner Meditation (And Why It's Easier Than You Think)"
 description: "Lorem ipsum dolor sit amet."
 date:   2018-9-28 22:44:29 -0400
-categories: "Health & Wellness"
+categories: "Wellness"
 image: "/images/beach-calm-dawn.jpg"
 ---

 It’s no secret that starting a meditation practice is a good idea.
 Meditation can reduce anxiety, help you focus, and give you a  boost in the health department.

 Then why don’t more people meditate?
 Sitting down to meditate can be intimidating.
 And if you don’t do it right, numb legs and extreme boredom might make you quit after the first try.

 But meditation doesn’t have to be so hard.
 And eventually, meditation can become more of a reward than a challenge.
 After all, wouldn’t you like to escape the stress of your daily life by sitting and breathing?
 Sure, you would.